volcan01010/bng/README.md

 # BNG

-> Convert between BNG grid refs (e.g. NT123456) OSGB36 (EPSG:27700) coords
+> Convert between BNG grid refs (e.g. NT123456) and OSGB36 (EPSG:27700) coords

-Coordinates in the [Ordnance Survey National Grid](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid) or British National Grid are often defined by alphanumeric grid references.
+Coordinates in the [Ordnance Survey National Grid](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid) or British National Grid are often defined by alphanumeric grid references that refer to grid squares.
-These are based on the `osgb36` (EPSG:27700) coordinate reference system.
+These are based on the `osgb36` (EPSG:27700) coordinate reference system but are not understood by most GIS software.
-This module contains Python functions to convert `osgb36` coordinates to/from 4, 6, 8, or 10 figure alphanumeric grid references.
+This module contains Python functions to convert 4, 6, 8, or 10 figure alphanumeric grid references to/from pure `osgb36` coordinates.

-This code was originally published on the [Easily change coordinate projection systems in Python with pyproj](http://all-geo.org/volcan01010/2012/11/change-coordinates-with-pyproj/) blog post.
+This code was originally published on a blog post: [Easily change coordinate projection systems in Python with pyproj](http://all-geo.org/volcan01010/2012/11/change-coordinates-with-pyproj/).
-See it for more information and for details on converting between coordinate systems using Python.
+The blog post contains more information and instructions for converting between coordinate systems using Python.

 ## Installation